Industry Classification Systems Used By QCEW

 Versions of classification systems

-Please refer to the following links for detailed description on each version of NAICS, as well as its predecessor, the Standard Industry Classification (SIC) system.
+Please refer to the following links for detailed description on each version of the North American Industry Classification System (NAICS), as well as its predecessor, the Standard Industry Classification (SIC) system.

-- Data from 2017 forward are classified under the NAICS 2017 system.
-Industry hierarchy info is available on the 2017 NAICS Hierarchy Crosswalk page.
+- Data from 2022 forward are classified under the NAICS 2022 system.
+Industry hierarchy info is available on the QCEW NAICS Hierarchy Crosswalk page.